fsalvemi/DEVWKS-1709-Lab-Guide/docs/simple_example_nac_catalyst_center.md

     - ROM_CORP
 ```

+#### 8.3 Verify your files against the reference files

 **After completing all IP pool modifications**, verify your files against the reference files:

 - `data/ip_pools.nac.yaml` should match: `reference_configs/final_config/ip_pools.nac.yaml`
 - `data/sites.nac.yaml` should match: `reference_configs/final_config/sites.nac.yaml`

-Verify your changes reviewing the files or running the commandd below in terminal from `nac-catalystcenter-simple-example` folder:
+Verify your changes reviewing the files or running the command below in terminal from `nac-catalystcenter-simple-example` folder:

 Verify your changes to `ip_pools.nac.yaml`:
 ```bash